PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 A free shipping toggle is displayed.
 By default free shipping are disabled.
 If it's enabled then, the shipping price is 0,00.

 If gift wrapping option is enabled in Shop parameters > Order settings, then a checkbox "Gift wrapping" and a field "Gift wrapping message" are displayed.
-If recycled packaging option is enabled in Shop parameters > Order settings, then a checkbox "Recycled packaging" is displayed
+If recycled packaging option is enabled in Shop parameters > Order settings, then a checkbox "Recycled packaging" is displayed.

+Checking the checkbox of the gift wrapping or the recycled packaging will display the corresponding label in the order view page (cf V. Tabs panel).

 ## VI.
 Payment and status configuration